originalnicodr/originalnicodr.github.io/site/collections/_posts/blog/2026-04-27-10-years-of-code-smell-the-missing-review.markdown

 ---
 date:   2026-04-27
 title:  "10 years of code smell - Part III: The Missing Review"
-description: Making sense out of this mess, the impact of usefulness, and homework for the reader.
+description: The ugly part of the internet, the impact of usefulness, and this part is left as an exercise for the reader.
 tags:   [10-years-of-code-smell, project]
 image:  '/images/blog/10-years-of-code-smell-the-missing-review.jpg'
 category: blog